 Using included PostgreSQL database

-You can either use the internal file-based database to have Confluence initiate it's data structure or use any other Database System, the container can connect to.
+You can either use Confluence's internal, file-based database to have Confluence initiate it's data structure or use any other Database System, the container can connect to.
 This can either be a PostgreSQL or MySQL/MariaDB database you are hosting in your network or you can use the PostgreSQL database included in this image.

 The "Docker way" to do something like this would be to start another container running the DBMS and link the Confluence- and DBMS-Container.
 So it is considered "bad style" to have a DBMS included in this container from a Docker perspective.
 But since this image aims to get you started as fast and easy as possible, a PostgreSQL server was included on purpose, to not bother you with this additional step.

 You can freely decide not to make use of it and go the "Docker way".
 I consider you are experienced enough with Docker to figure out how this is done, if this is what you want.
 So it won't be described here.
 You will find tons of How-Tos on the Internet.